knightsUCF/SpaceGame/architecture/architecture.md

 Also create a basic weapon system, so that we can experiment with transitioning between different weapon effects (Weapon.cs)

+Next up is also determining in which order we will be importing the code from here because of dependencies.

 # 10 / 7 / 19